endel/quic-zig/docs/JOURNAL.md

 # Netcode Journal and Progress Report

 ## October 2022
+- 18.10: Ok 🤦 I was getting the `first` from the (pn+sample) rather than the first byte of the packet itself.
+- 16.10: Still trying to decrypt packet number.
+The `first` byte seems to diverge on my implementation than Quiche's.
+The `mask`, and `sample` are ok, though.
+(Maybe the quic-varint is advancing a byte that it shouldn't? need to research & experiment)
 - 10.10: First heard of the [Warp draft](https://datatracker.ietf.org/doc/draft-lcurley-warp/) This draft is brought by a Twitch engineer: Luke Curley / @kixelated very active on WebTransport draft as well.
   Warp is a segmented live media transport protocol.
 Warp maps live media to QUIC streams based on the underlying media encoding.
 Media is prioritized to